 Responsible travel is promoted

-How does Walks promote responsible traveling?
+How do Walks promote responsible traveling?

-The company’s main strategy is to encourage slow, responsible travel and sustainable tourist.
+The company’s main strategy is to encourage slow, responsible travel and sustainable tourism.
 It has chosen local guides whose sole purpose is to help visitors feel a connection with the city.
 Many of us will develop an affection for the city, its residents, its culture, and its past by learning about its history and taking in its attractions, people, and culture.

 Stephen Oddo (CEO and co-founder at Walks) says, “We are proud that our customers want more than just what is on the surface.”
 They’re not just checking off landmarks on a bucket list.
 They’re actually taking in the entire city, listening to its stories from locals, and then choosing to go deeper with our tours.
-We want to encourage respect for culture and responsible travel by helping visitors make a connection with the city, its people, and its history.
+We want to encourage respect for the culture and responsible travel by helping visitors make a connection with the city, its people, and its history.

-- Walking tours are conducted in small groups.
+• Walking tours are conducted in small groups.
 The average tour group size for Walks is around 15!

-- Local tour guides… who provide a connection to the culture and history of the area
+• Local tour guides… who provide a connection to the culture and history of the area

-- Promotion of local food and wine sellers Our local food tours and cultural experiences like our famous pasta-making classes encourage people to get off the tourist trail and try new local ingredients and produce offered by local merchants
+• Promotion of local food and wine sellers Our local food tours and cultural experiences like our famous pasta-making classes encourage people to get off the tourist trail and try new local ingredients and produce offered by local merchants

-- We are using the most recent technologies to make our offices paperless.
+• We are using the most recent technologies to make our offices paperless.
 There are many other creative ways that we are making this happen.

 Our Walkers share eco-friendly travel tips

-We asked staff in some of Walks’ stunning European destinations to share their experiences and tips for sustainable tourism.
+We asked staff in some of the Walks’ stunning European destinations to share their experiences and tips for sustainable tourism.

-Riccardo Betella, Product and Operations Manager, Venice
+Riccardo Bella, Product, and Operations Manager, Venice

 “Reducing paper waste from Venice”

-“Our coordinators no longer print client lists to facilitate “easy” coordinations.
+“Our coordinators no longer print client lists to facilitate “easy” coordination.
 Instead, they use a special portal Walks created for coordinators on their smartphones.
 This is one small step, but a huge leap for humanity!

-Amehd Kamacho, Product & Operations Manager, Paris
+Amend Camacho, Product & Operations Manager, Paris

 ‘Take walks!’

 “Walking is the best tip to Paris.
 Paris is one the smallest capital cities of Europe.
 It would easily fit in London 15 times.
-You can easily reach most of the major attractions by foot.
+You can easily reach most of the major attractions on foot.
 It is worth taking a walk or a walking tour through Paris with an experienced guide.
 It’s a great way to learn about the city.
-It is a long-standing tradition that the locals call ‘flaner’.
+It is a long-standing tradition that the locals call ‘flaneur’.

 My top tips for tourists who want to make a connection with the city in an eco-conscious manner are: Visit the local markets for food.
 You’ll find many of them throughout the city, and all are full of organic and local options.
 For restaurants?
 Look for restaurants whose menus were written on a blackboard and not printed on one.
 They are more likely to update the menu frequently and include seasonal and regional items.
 Finally, like many European cities, you should always carry a reusable water container everywhere.
 Paris has made clean water available to all since Napoleon’s time.
 Every cafe and restaurant will fill your bottle for you at no cost.